edefimov/async-sockets/README.md

 ```

 ### Event types
-To deal with sockets you need to subscribe events you are interested in.
+To deal with sockets you need to subscribe to events you are interested in.
 There are several type of events:
  - EventType::INITIALIZE is the first event sent for socket and can be used for some preparations like setting
         destination address for socket
  - EventType::CONNECTED - socket has been just connected to server